 - California encephalitis virus group

-Varicella-Zoster virus, another member of the herpes virus family, is characterized by encephalitis accompanied with a skin rash.
+Varicella-Zoster virus, another member of the herpes virus family, is characterized by encephalitis accompanied by a skin rash.
 Children might develop cerebellar ataxia due to cerebellitis as a complication of chickenpox.

-All patients infected with the rhabdovirus responsible for rabies are going to develop encephalitis.
-Patients develop confusion, paresthesia and signs of brainstem involvement.
+Patients infected with the rhabdovirus responsible for rabies develop encephalitis.
+Patients demonstrate confusion, paresthesia, and signs of brainstem involvement.

 In order for the different etiological viruses to cause encephalitis, they need to interact with specific receptors on cell membranes.
-Herpes simplex viruses usually interact with receptors known as Hve A, B, C and tumor necrosis factor receptor superfamily 14.
-Measles interact with the CD46 receptor while rabies virus interacts with AchR and NCAM receptors.
+Herpes simplex viruses usually interact with receptors known as Hve A, B, C and TNF receptor superfamily 14.
+Measles interacts with the CD46 receptor, while rabies virus interacts with AchR and NCAM receptors.

-In order for the viruses to get into contact with the neuronal cells, they can spread through the blood or by retrograde neuronal dissemination.
-Arboviruses usually spread via the blood while rabies virus gets access to the central nervous system via the retrograde neural dissemination process.
+In order for the viruses to make contact with the neuronal cells, they can spread through the blood or by retrograde neuronal dissemination.
+Arboviruses usually spread via blood, while rabies virus accesses the central nervous system via retrograde neural dissemination.
 Rabies virus first resides in peripheral nerves before being transferred to the central nervous system.

-Most viruses cause non-distinctive patterns of central nervous system involvement and necrosis, hence cannot be differentiated by imaging.
-Eastern equine encephalitis and Japanese encephalitis are associated with severe and wide-spread neural necrosis, making them more distinctive.
+Most viruses cause non-distinctive patterns of central nervous system involvement and necrosis; hence, they cannot be differentiated by imaging.
+Eastern equine encephalitis and Japanese encephalitis are associated with severe and widespread neural necrosis, making them more distinctive.

 Encephalopathy is the consequence of encephalitis and can be identified as the impairment of normal brain function due to viral replication.

-In some cases, however, direct viral infection of neuronal cells is not the main cause of encephalopathy.
-In these cases, certain inflammatory markers such as interleukin 6 and the monocyte chemotactic protein 1 are overexpressed without direct viral invasion of the central nervous system.
+In some cases, however, a direct viral infection of neuronal cells is not the main cause of encephalopathy.
+In these cases, certain inflammatory markers, such as interleukin 6 and monocyte chemotactic protein 1, are over-expressed without direct viral invasion of the central nervous system.
 In these cases, it is hypothesized that the cause of the encephalopathy is the hyperactivated cytokine response.

-Patients develop an acute onset fever in addition to headache and neck stiffness.
+Patients develop an acute-onset fever in addition to headache and neck stiffness.
 The neck stiffness and photosensitivity are signs of meningism.
 Seizures, confusion, and altered level of consciousness are also common symptoms of viral encephalitis.
-Focal neurological signs can be evident in patients with encephalitis.
+Fever, anosmia, personality changes, gustatory hallucinations, photophobia, malaise, Korsakoff’s amnesia, paralysis, and vomiting may also occur.
+Focal neurological signs may be evident in patients with encephalitis.

-Frontal lobe involvement, which is usually reversible and characterized by behavioral changes is suggestive of influenza-related encephalitis especially if the patient is a child.
-Patients presenting with psychiatric symptoms might have herpes viruses encephalitis.
+Frontal lobe involvement, which is usually reversible and characterized by behavioral changes, is suggestive of influenza-related encephalitis, especially if the patient is a child.
+Patients presenting with psychiatric symptoms might have herpes virus encephalitis.